gap-system/gap-docker/README.md

  Try '?help' for help.
 See also  '?copyright' and  '?authors' gap>
 ```
-When you will leave GAP, you still will be logged in into container and will need to type `exit` to close it.
+When you leave GAP, you will still be logged in to the container and will need to type `exit` to close it.

-Alternatively, you may just type
+Alternatively, you can just type
 ```
 docker run --rm -i -t gapsystem/gap-docker gap
 ```
 to start GAP immediately (and return to the host filesystem after the end of the GAP session).
-You may put this command in a shell script and make it a default or optional way to start GAP on your system.
-GAP command line options may be appended after `gap`, for example `docker run --rm -i -t gapsystem/gap-docker gap -A`.
+You can put this command in a shell script and make it a default or optional way to start GAP on your system.
+GAP command line options can be appended after `gap`, for example `docker run --rm -i -t gapsystem/gap-docker gap -A`.

-However, note that you will not be able to read a file our local directory into GAP just by supplying the filename in the command line.
-Instead of that, it is necessary to use `-v` option to mount local directory.
-For example, if the current directory contains the subdirectory `examples` with the file `examples/useful.g`, then with `-v $PWD/examples:/data` will mount `examples` as `/data` on the Docker container.
-Then to start GAP and read the file `examples/useful.g` into it, one should proceed as follows:
+However, note that you will not be able to read a file from your local directory into GAP just by supplying the filename in the command line.
+Instead, this requires using the option `-v` to mount a local directory.
+For example, if the current directory contains the subdirectory `examples` with the file `examples/useful.g`, then the option `-v $PWD/examples:/data` will mount `examples` as `/data` on the Docker container.
+That is, to start GAP and read the file `examples/useful.g` into it, type:
 ```
 docker run -v $PWD/examples:/data -t -i gapsystem/gap-docker gap /data/useful.g
 ```
 Note that the path to `useful.g` is the path in the container, and not in the GAP system.

-If you need network access (for example, for packages downloading external data like AtlasRep), call `docker` with `--net="host"` option, e.g.:
+If you need network access (for example, for packages downloading external data like AtlasRep), call `docker` with the option `--net="host"`, e.g.:
 ```
 docker run --rm -i -t --net="host" gapsystem/gap-docker
 ```

-For example, the following command mounts `pkg/scscp/example` directory from the GAP distribution as `/scscp` directory on the container and starts GAP SCSCP server using the configuration file `gap4r7p9/pkg/scscp/example/myserver.g`:
+Combining these options, the following command mounts the directory `pkg/scscp/example` from the GAP distribution as a directory `/scscp` on the container and starts the GAP SCSCP server using the configuration file `gap4r7p9/pkg/scscp/example/myserver.g`:
 ```
 docker run --rm -i -t --net="host" -v ~/gap4r7p9/pkg/scscp/example:/scscp gapsystem/gap-docker gap /scscp/myserver.g
 ```

-At the moment, almost all of the packages are in the working order.
+At the moment, almost all packages are in working order.
 External software needed by some packages at the moment includes:
 * Ubuntu packages libmpfr-dev libmpfi-dev libmpc-dev libfplll-dev (needed by the float package)
 * Polymake 2.14 (and dependencies, listed on polymake.org)
 * Singular (git version of the day)
 * 4ti2 1.6.3
 * PARI/GP.

-The work in progress is to configure remaining packages with non-standard installation and dependencies on external components: Carat, ITC, Linboxing, ParGAP and XGAP.
+Work is in progress to configure the remaining packages that have non-standard installation procedures or dependencies on external components: Carat, ITC, Linboxing, ParGAP and XGAP.